Causal Representation Learning for Instantaneous and Temporal Effects in Interactive Systems: Experiments

 \section{Experiments}

-We evaluate \OurApproach{} on three videos datasets with varying difficulties and compare it to common disentanglement methods. \ifexport We include further details for reproducibility in the appendix. \else We include further details on the datasets in \cref{sec:appendix_datasets}, discuss hyperparameters for reproducibility in \cref{sec:appendix_experimental_details}, and provide the code in the supplementary materials. \fi
+We evaluate \OurApproach{} on three video datasets with varying difficulties and compare it to common causal representation methods.
+We include further dataset details in \cref{sec:appendix_datasets}, discuss hyperparameters in \cref{sec:appendix_experimental_details}, and provide the code at \url{https://github.com/phlippe/CITRIS}.